testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 1. As incoming data is processed, refined, and scored, all of the transactions need to be persisted to long-term storage for analysis, model training and validation, and reporting.
 This storage needs to handle long-term growth, be fast enough to rapidly ingest new data while simultaneously handling reads against the same data set without interference, and act as a reliable data source for dashboards and reports.
 Which is your recommended long-term data storage solution, keeping in mind its role within your selected data pipeline processing platform?

     Although our proposed solution uses Databricks Delta to store data within a Delta table, we still need to select the appropriate storage service it uses under the covers.
 For this, use Azure Data Lake Storage Gen2 (ADLS Gen2).
-Azure Data Lake Storage Gen2 (ADLS Gen2) is a set of capabilities dedicated to big data analytics, built on Azure Blob storage.
+ADLS Gen2 is a set of capabilities dedicated to big data analytics, built on Azure Blob storage.
 Data Lake Storage Gen2 is the result of converging the capabilities of Microsoft's two existing storage services, Azure Blob storage and Azure Data Lake Storage Gen1.
 Features from Azure Data Lake Storage Gen1, such as file system semantics, directory, and file level security and scale are combined with the low-cost, tiered storage, and high availability/disaster recovery capabilities from Azure Blob storage.

     ADLS Gen2 makes Azure Storage the foundation for building enterprise data lakes on Azure.
 Designed from the start to service multiple petabytes of information while sustaining hundreds of gigabits of throughput, ADLS Gen2 allows you to easily manage massive amounts of data.